RedReign/FoundryVTT-BetterRolls5e/README.md

 ![](https://i.imgur.com/XO2JUjB.png)
 - Added sheet buttons when expanding an item's summary in the sheet, allowing the sheet to quickly output whatever is needed (Attack & damage rolls combined, attack & alternate damage, just attack, just damage...)
 ![](https://i.imgur.com/uFvpDPw.png)
 - Clicking an item/feat/spell's icon will give a quick roll, based on the fields present in the item clicked.
-Hold Alt while clicking to bypass this and do the default chat message.

 ![](https://i.imgur.com/2kNCHdZ.png)